-- 11.1.
-All pupils will be taught about keeping themselves safe, including online, as part of a broad and balanced curriculum. - 11.2.
-Confidentiality within the classroom is an important component of RSE and health education, and teachers are expected to respect the confidentiality of their pupils as far as is possible. - 11.3.
-Teachers will, however, understand that some aspects of RSE may lead to a pupil raising a safeguarding concern, e.g. disclosing that they are being abused, and that if a disclosure is made, the DSL or Deputy DSL will be alerted immediately. - 11.4.
+- 12.1.
+All pupils will be taught about keeping themselves safe, including online, as part of a broad and balanced curriculum. - 12.2.
+Confidentiality within the classroom is an important component of RSE and health education, and teachers are expected to respect the confidentiality of their pupils as far as is possible. - 12.3.
+Teachers will, however, understand that some aspects of RSE may lead to a pupil raising a safeguarding concern, e.g. disclosing that they are being abused, and that if a disclosure is made, the DSL or Deputy DSL will be alerted immediately. - 12.4.
 Pupils will be made aware of how to raise their concerns or make a report, and how their report will be handled this includes the process for when they have a concern about a peer.

-12. Assessment
+13.Assessment

-- 12.1.
-The school has the same high expectations of the quality of pupils' work in RSE and health education as for other curriculum areas. - 12.2.
-Lessons are planned to provide suitable challenge to pupils of all abilities. - 12.3.
-For those pupils identified as needing additional support, Teaching Assistants, SENDCO or Form Tutor will provide targeted guidance. - 12.4.
+- 13.1.
+The school has the same high expectations of the quality of pupils' work in RSE and health education as for other curriculum areas. - 13.2.
+Lessons are planned to provide suitable challenge to pupils of all abilities. - 13.3.
+For those pupils identified as needing additional support, Teaching Assistants, SENDCO or Form Tutor will provide targeted guidance. - 13.4.
 There are no formal examinations for RSE and health education; however, to assess pupil outcomes, the school will capture progress in the following ways: - Written and verbal assignments - Self-evaluations - Pupil and staff questionnaires

-13. Staff training
+14.Staff training

-- 13.1.
-Training will be provided by the RSE and health education subject leader to the relevant members of staff, in preparation for SMSC Drop Down Days, to ensure they are up-to-date with the RSE and health education curriculum. - 13.2.
-Training will also be scheduled around any updated guidance on the curriculum and any new developments, such as "sexting", which may need to be addressed in relation to the curriculum. - 13.3.
-Appropriately trained staff will be able to give pupils information on where and how to obtain confidential advice, counselling and treatment, as well as guidance on emergency contraception and their effectiveness.

-14. Monitoring quality

 - 14.1.
+Training will be provided by the RSE and health education subject leader to the relevant members of staff, in preparation for Personal Development Days, to ensure they are upto-date with the RSE and health education curriculum. - 14.2.
+Training will also be scheduled around any updated guidance on the curriculum and any new developments, such as "sexting", which may need to be addressed in relation to the curriculum.

+Appropriately trained staff will be able to give pupils information on where and how to 14.3.

+obtain confidential advice, counselling and treatment, as well as guidance on emergency contraception and their effectiveness.

+15. Monitoring quality

+15.1.
+The RSE and health education subject leader is responsible for monitoring the quality of teaching and learning for the subject.

+15.2.
+The RSE and health education subject leader will conduct subject assessments after a

+Personal Development Day, which will include a mixture of the following:

+Self-evaluations

+Learning walks

-The RSE and health education subject leader is responsible for monitoring the quality of teaching and learning for the subject. - 14.2.
-The RSE and health education subject leader will conduct subject assessments after a SMSC Drop Down Day, which will include a mixture of the following: - Self-evaluations - Learning walks - Lesson planning feedback - 14.3.
-The RSE and health education subject leader will create annual subject reports for the headteacher and governing board to report on the quality of the subjects. - 14.4.
-The RSE and health education subject leader will work regularly and consistently with the SLT and RSE link governor, e.g. through termly review meetings, to evaluate the effectiveness of the subjects and implement any changes.
+Lesson planning feedback

+The RSE and health education subject leader will create annual subject reports for the headteacher and governing board to report on the quality of the subjects.

+The RSE and health education subject leader will work regularly and consistently with the 15.4.

+SLT and RSE link governor, e.g. through termly review meetings, to evaluate the effectiveness of the subjects and implement any changes.

-15. Monitoring and review
+16. Monitoring and review

-- 15.1.
-This policy will be reviewed by the SLT Link in conjunction with the RSE and health education subject leader on an annual basis. - 15.2.
-Any changes needed to the policy, including changes to the programmes, will be implemented by the headteacher. - 15.3.
-Any changes to the policy will be clearly communicated to all members of staff and, where necessary, parents and pupils, involved in the RSE and health education curriculum. - 15.4.
-The next scheduled review date for this policy is Spring Term 2022.
+16.1.
+This policy will be reviewed by the SLT Link in conjunction with the RSE and health education subject leader on an annual basis.

+16.2.
+Any changes needed to the policy, including changes to the programmes, will be implemented by the headteacher.

+Any changes to the policy will be clearly communicated to all members of staff and, where necessary, parents and pupils, involved in the RSE and health education curriculum.

+Updated: Spring 2022

+Review Date: Spring 2023